-To ensure it is appropriate for a patient to undergo an MRI or Ultrasound scan, a completed referral form is required from a referring clinician, such as a Consultant, GP, Physiotherapist, Osteopath, or Chiropractor.
+To ensure it is appropriate for a patient to undergo a scan, a completed referral form is required from a referring clinician, such as a Consultant, GP, Physiotherapist, Osteopath, or Chiropractor.

-Completed referral forms must be submitted to Vista (by post, fax, email or electronically) prior to the patient’s scan appointment.
+Completed referral forms must be submitted to Vista by email, fax or post prior to the patient’s appointment.

 Referral e-mail address: firstname.lastname@example.org